Status and phase

 5.2 Treatment Period

-During the treatment period, subjects will receive botensilimab every 6 weeks for up to 4 doses and balstilimab every 2 weeks for up to 2 years.
-Following progression on the doublet, mFOLFOX6 will be administered every 2 weeks.
+During the Treatment Period, subjects will receive botensilimab every 6 weeks for up to 4 doses and balstilimab every 2 weeks for up to 2 years.
+Following progression on the study drug(s), mFOLFOX6 will be administered every 2 weeks.
 Investigators will choose between bevacizumab and panitumumab, which will be administered every 2 weeks.
 Cycle length is every 6 weeks, with study visits occurring every 2 weeks.
-A treatment window of ± 1 day is allowed for day 1 of cycle 2 and all subsequent cycles.
-The treatment period lasts until: 1) subject has been receiving balstilimab for 2 years; 2) disease progression; 3) the occurrence of unacceptable treatment-attributed toxicity; or 4) other reasons for subject discontinuation as described in Section 5.7.
+A treatment window of ± 2 days is allowed for day 1 of cycle 2 and all subsequent cycles.
+The Treatment Period lasts until: 1) subject has been receiving balstilimab for 2 years; 2) disease progression; 3) the occurrence of unacceptable treatment-attributed toxicity; or 4) other reason(s) for subject discontinuation as described in Section 5.7.
 Toxicity-attributed dose modifications of any of the study drugs may occur during the Treatment Period.

 The following study procedures must be completed on days 1, 15, and 29 of each cycle:

-The following study procedures must be added to the above test/procedures on Day 1 of each cycle:
+The following study procedures must be added to the above test/procedures prior to dosing on Day 1 of each cycle:

-The following study procedures must be completed at time of progression on doublet therapy (any time prior to the start of chemotherapy administration):
+The following study procedures must be completed at time of progression on study drug(s) (any time prior to the start of chemotherapy administration):

 5.3 Follow-up Period